cheinisch/minniark-plugin-disqus/README.md

-# minniark-plugin-disqus
-Disqus Plugin for Minniark
+# Disqus Plugin for Minniark

 The Disqus plugin adds a comment section below blog posts using the [Disqus](https://disqus.com/) platform.
 It can be enabled globally and configured via a settings.json file, while individual posts can toggle comment visibility using a custom field.